 '''

-${RTEMS_ROOT}/tests/samples/hello/
+${RTEMS_ROOT}/testsuites/samples/hello/

 '''

 It provides a rudimentary test of the BSP start up code and the console output routine.
 The C version of this sample application uses the printf function from the RTEMS Standard C Library to output messages.
-The Ada version of this sample use the TEXT_IO package to output the hello messages.
+The Ada version of this sample uses the TEXT\IO package to output the hello messages.
 The following messages are printed: